wojake/awesome-xrpl/readme.md

 Relating to [PayString][#paystring.org].
 PayString is agnostic to implementation and is an easy protocol to adopt for dynamic and authorized wallet responses.

+- [payid-lambda](https://github.com/xpring-eng/payid-lambda) An AWS Lambda for serving up a PayString

 # Interledger

 - [**Awesome Interledger**](https://github.com/vhpoet/awesome-ilp) [![awesome-ilp](https://awesome.re/badge.svg)](https://github.com/vhpoet/awesome-ilp)